Blog

 • Businesses have a duty to protect PII, PHI and PCI data, both ethically and legally.
 HIPAA regulations in the US protect healthcare data.

-With the frightening news that a third of hospitals have been hit by ransomware, lost money through phishing, and/or experienced theft of Protected Health Information (PHI), it’s clear to see that even the most established businesses can sometimes fall victim to cyberattacks.
+With the frightening news that a third of hospitals have been hit by ransomware, lost money through phishing, and/or experienced theft of Protected Health Information (PHI), it’s clear to see that even the most established businesses can fall victim to cyberattacks.

 What is PII?